VyjayanthiPolapragada/Titanic_Dataset_Analysis/README.md

 # Titanic_Dataset_Analysis
-Perfomed Data Analysis on the Titanic Dataset
+Perfomed Data Analysis on the Titanic Dataset using Seaborn,Pandas and Matplolib

 The Dataset is taken from this website -> https://www.kaggle.com/datasets/yasserh/titanic-dataset